soldatigabriele/YouBlock/readme.md

 2 - Follow the instructions on video.

-3 - Restart the browser or the pc the websites are still accessible.
+3 - Restart the browser or the pc if the websites are still accessible.

 ---